fosslight/hub-guide-en/tips/1_common/1_oss_table/README.md

 **Export**
 - Click the <img src="../../images/common/oss_table_buttons/download.png" width="12" height="16" /> button to export the OSS Table contents in the selected format.
-    - BOM Tab : You can download the FOSSLight Report and in various formats for the SBOM standard.
+    - SBOM Tab : You can download the FOSSLight Report and in various formats for the SBOM standard.
     ![ExportListBOM](../../images/common/oss_table_buttons/export_popup_2.png){: .styled-image}
-    - Tab other than BOM" : You can download the FOSSLight Report.
+    - Tab other than SBOM" : You can download the FOSSLight Report.
     ![ExportListOthers](../../images/common/oss_table_buttons/export_popup_1.png){: .styled-image}<br><br><br><br>

 ## Modify OSS Table Cell